 Recommendation.
 In other states, we have recommended that the ELL formula provide an additional 1.0 FTE teacher positions for every 100 ELL students.
 We also make that our basic recommendation for Washington, especially given the additional resources we recommend for ELL students from low income background.
 The current Washington program provides about 1.35 FTE positions for every 100 ELL students.
-Since the ways of determining these numbers can be unique to each state, we would be comfortable if the Advisory Committee wished to retain the current Washington ratio of 1.35

-It bears repeating that these are not the only resources provided for ELL students.
-All ELL students from lower income backgrounds (most ELL students) are included in the free and reduced price lunch counts, which trigger tutoring, extended day and summer school resources (see following discussion), so all of these resources would also be available for ELL students too.
+Since the ways of determining these numbers can be unique to each state, we would be comfortable if the Advisory Committee wished to retain the current Washington ratio of 1.35 reduced price lunch counts, which trigger tutoring, extended day and summer school resources (see following discussion), so all of these resources would also be available for ELL students.
 For example, if a 100 poverty student count were comprised of just free and reduced price lunch and no ELL students, it would trigger 1.0 tutor position, plus the extended day and summer school resources below.
 But if the 100 poverty student count consisted of ELL students, it would trigger the initial 1.0 tutor position, the extended day and summer school resources below, plus an additional 1.0 or 1.35 teacher positions.